swarooprani/Python-Lab-Programs/README.md

 **Python Program to demonstrate the OOP concepts**
 ### 5) Operator Overloading
 **Python program to demonstrate operator overloading using magic method __add__
+### 6) how to execute many queries in a single statement
+**Handling bulk database operations is easy with executemany method